criipto/samples/Signing/node-express/README.md

 # Criipto Signatures API Sample App with Node.js, EJS, and a webhook

-This simple web app allows you to create a signature order with multiple documents, add signatories to it, and close or cancel the order.
-It demonstrates how Criipto Signatures API can be used with Node.js, Express, and EJS.
+This sample app allows you to create a signature order with multiple documents, add signatories to it, and close or cancel the order.
+It is built with the [Node.js SDK for Criipto Signatures](https://github.com/criipto/criipto-signatures-nodejs) and demonstrates how Criipto Signatures API can be used with Node.js, Express, and EJS.

 Additionally, it uses [Ngrok](https://ngrok.com/) to create a webhook endpoint where you can receive [events](https://docs.criipto.com/signatures/webhooks/events/) triggered when a signatory signs or rejects a document.

-This repository serves as an example of how you might implement the Criipto Document Signatures GraphQL API.

-You can also try out the API and see the schema using our [GraphQL Explorer](https://signatures-api-prod.azurewebsites.net/v1/explorer).

-## GraphQL
+### Documentation & Resources

+- [The full documentation](https://docs.criipto.com/signatures/integrations/nodejs/) for the Node.js SDK.

+- [More Node.js examples](https://docs.criipto.com/signatures/graphql/examples/) for all the options supported by the Criipto Signatures API (choose Node.js from the dropdown).

+- An easy way to test out queries is by using our [GraphQL Explorer](https://signatures-api.criipto.com/v1/explorer).
-If you have not worked with GraphQL before, we suggest you read through [Introduction to GraphQL](https://graphql.org/learn/) and [The Fullstack Tutorial for GraphQL](https://www.howtographql.com/).
+If you have not worked with GraphQL before, you can read through [Introduction to GraphQL](https://graphql.org/learn/) and [The Fullstack Tutorial for GraphQL](https://www.howtographql.com/).

-In this example, we used [GraphQL Code Generator](https://the-guild.dev/graphql/codegen) to generate types for operations.

-### GraphQL Queries & Mutations

-Please refer to our [GraphQL API documentation](https://docs.criipto.com/signatures/graphql/) for a list of available queries and mutations.
-Our [GraphQL Explorer](https://signatures-api-prod.azurewebsites.net/v1/explorer) is the easiest way to test out queries.

 ## Running the app